Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 <br><br>
 ## WHAT IS THIS?

 Hi!
-Welcome to Tristan, Steve and Louis's STEAM science fair project for 2022, which is a Rock Paper Scissors Image Classifier, or RPSIC.
+Welcome to Tristan, Steve and Louis's STEAM 2022 Project, which is a Rock Paper Scissors Image Classifier using Machine Learning, or RPSIC.
 This README file will be dedicated to explaining the code we used for our project, and we hope that this explanation is understandable for you!
 <br><br>
 ## TRAIN.PY